Join for FREE

 Join Date: Aug 2003

-Location: Probably Wyver Lane or Carsington
+Location: Probably Wyver Lane

 Sounds like you had a good day.
 Crows and other members of the Crow family are opportunists and if the chance arises then they will certainly take other birds.
 Mostly they will pick on young or injured birds but I have witnessed on two occasions a Magpie catch an adult Robin and another occasion when an adult Blackbird was caught.
 The Robin like your Dunlin was caught a few feet above ground although the Blackbird was taken as it was feeding on the ground.